 Gladly after a whole week in the hospital, Regina was released and was ordered strict rest and the least effort possible while being home for a whole month.
 That was hard for Regina, she is always running around, getting stuff, cleaning and setting the house while Claudia stays pretty busy with her architect work.

-I decided to visit them as there’s a chance, I can help out Regina as Claudia has very limited time to take full care of her and I might even run the errands, all these thoughts while I got to their place but I guess something else had different plans.
+I decided to visit them as there’s a chance, I can help out Regina since Claudia has very limited time to take full care of her and I might even run the errands, all these thoughts while I got to their place but I guess something else had different plans.

-There were three claw marks on the main door, so it’s been the Trinity I thought, although the attack described by the girls was done by the long dark figure with the daggers so I wasn’t sure what was going on.
+There were three claw marks on the main door, so it’s been the Trinity, I thought, although the attack described by the girls was done by the long dark figure with the daggers so I wasn’t sure what was going on.
 I knocked on the door and Claudia opened up; “hi Sheryl, how you been?
 Please come in.”

 I entered the house and I told her what I saw.
 She replied;

 “Are you sure Sheryl?
 Because I went out this morning to put the trash out and I didn’t see any marks.”
+Replied Claudia.

-I went back outside and there was nothing on the door… nothing! is like someone just wiped it off right before I got out but there were deep marks on the door, it wasn’t something that could be erased that quick not even scratched.
+I went back outside and there was nothing on the door . . . nothing! is like someone just wiped it off right before I got out but there were deep marks on the door, it wasn’t something that could be erased that quick not even scratched.

 “I think you must be under a lot of stress Sheryl and somehow, I feel responsible, well we both.
 I speak on behalf of Regina I know it has afflicted her too.”

-No, it’s ok Claudia, probably I need better rest and to be honest I haven’t slept that good lately, especially after Regina’s fall.
+“No, it’s ok Claudia, probably I need better rest and to be honest I haven’t slept that good lately, especially after Regina’s fall.

-How is she by the way?
+How is she by the way?”
+Asked Sheryl.

 “Go to her room, she might be sleeping but just check before entering through the door crack, I always like to give her some privacy while I do stuff around the house it gets pretty noisy.”
 Said Claudia.